steveshead/cruddiy-bs4/README.md

 # CRUDDIY
-forked from jan-vandenberg/cruddiy - converted from Bootstrap 3 to Bootstrap 4.
+Forked from [jan-vandenberg/cruddiy](https://github.com/jan-vandenberg/cruddiy) - converted from Bootstrap 3 to Bootstrap 4.

 Cruddiy is a free **no-code**  PHP Bootstrap CRUD generator.